 In close cooperation with the Texas Biomedical Research Institute, our HIV vaccine candidate obtained funding from the Bill & Melinda Gates Foundation to perform a study in non-human primates, replicating a smaller study in which the vaccine provided an unprecedented 100% protection in macaque monkeys.
 The Mymetics’ HIV vaccine is the first with a demonstrated ability to prevent viral transmission in primates.

-Our virosome technology has been selected by PATH-MVI, the world leading malaria vaccine research funding organization, to be evaluated for a transmission blocking malaria vaccine based on the antigens of LMIV (NIAID-NIH).
+Our virosome technology has been selected by PATH-MVI, the world leading malaria vaccine research funding organization, to be evaluated for a transmission blocking malaria vaccine based on the antigens of LMIV (NIAID-HIV).

-Since 2017 Mymetics has been improving the malaria vaccine candidate against the blood and liver stage of the Pf parasite.
-This is a collaboration with the Swiss Tropical and Public Health Institute, Oxford University and the European Union Transvac2 program.
+Since 2017, Mymetics has been improving the malaria vaccine candidate against blood and liver stage of the Pf parasite.
+This is a collaboration with the Swiss Tropical Institute, Oxford University and the European Union Transvac2 program.

 More than 30 years of experience in the field of virosome vaccines, a unique R&D expertise, and intellectual property rights, makes Mymetics the global leader in this field.
 A focused strategy based on a sound scientific approach have resulted in the development of a rich pipeline of vaccine candidates...Read more

 Few companies in the world have developed such a powerful technology platform and a unique know-how to develop next-generation vaccines for infectious diseases and immunotherapies for allergies and oncology...Read more